 When you make a search in our Journey Planner, we will list all the trains running on your chosen day of travel.
 For each train, we'll show you the following info:

 By default, we select the cheapest fare option available on that service.
 In this case, it's Renfe's Básico fare – a cheap, non-refundable advance fare.
 However, you can opt for a semi-flexible fare or a fully flexible fare for an additional cost.

 Underneath the fare options is the train number for that service.
 This will be displayed on your ticket.
 'AVE 2361’ means that you'll be taking a high-speed AVE train.

-Finally, we will show you the time this train is meant to depart and the departure station.
-Some cities have more than one station – Madrid Atocha is different to Madrid Chamartin! – so this is important!
+Finally, we will show you the time this train is meant to depart and the departure and arrival stations.
+Some cities have more than one station – Madrid Atocha is different to Madrid Chamartin – so this is important!
 For most Renfe routes, you must catch the specific train you've booked.
 Don’t just jump on the first one that arrives on the platform!

 Did you know that your ticket includes a code giving you free public transport access to your departure station?
 Learn how to read a Renfe e-ticket.